 The Department also works with agencies having police jurisdiction in communities where Raritan Valley Community College classes are held at off-campus locations.
-In Somerset County these agencies are the Hillsborough and Bound Brook Police Departments, the Somerset County Sheriff's Department and the Somerset County Prosecutor's Office.
-In Hunterdon County, the Raritan Township Police Department, and in Warren County, the Phillipsburg Police Department.
+In Somerset County these agencies are the Hillsborough Police Department, the Somerset County Sheriff's Department and the Somerset County Prosecutor's Office.
+In Hunterdon County, the Raritan Township and Town of Clinton Police Departments, and in Warren County, the Phillipsburg Police Department.